gregjoeval/Windward-Horizon/README.md

-# Windward Game Server
+# Windward Horizon Game Server

+_Based on the original docker image [gameservers/windward](https://hub.docker.com/r/gameservers/windward/)_

-See more about Windward at: [http://www.tasharen.com/windward/](http://www.tasharen.com/windward/)
+See more about Windward at: [https://store.steampowered.com/app/2665460/Windward_Horizon/](https://store.steampowered.com/app/2665460/Windward_Horizon/)

 You can use the following environment variables passed to the Docker container to configure your server.